jacopodona/Data-Mining-Project/src/readme.txt

-The repository contains the code for the dataset generation used for the project.
+The repository contains the code for the dataset generation and the algorithm used for the project.

-The algorithm is divided into 3 scripts:
+The algorithm is divided into several scripts:

 1) generate_table_and_query generates tables containing items and queries returing each at least one result.
 2) generate_user_list generates a list of users with unique id.
 3) generate_utility_matrix generates a utility matrix given the table, queries and user list as input.
+4) baseline contains our baseline algorithm.
+5) final_solution.py contains our final proposed method for solving the utility matrix filling problem.
+6) utils and input_utils contain methods for dealing with input files and evaluation steps.
+7) get_similarity_scores contains methods for performing Jaccard Similarity using polars dataframe.
+8) svd_NOT_WORKING contains our failed trial in using a Matrix Factorization Algorithm for dimensionality reduction, it does not run.

+The project is implemented in python, in requirements.txt we share the pip freeze requirements of our conda environment

+----------------------------------------------------------- DATASET GENERATION ------------------------------------------------

-For coherent results, it's mandatory to run the 3 scripts in the described order
+For coherent results, it's mandatory to run the 3 scripts in the previously described order

 For the project, we decided to generate 3 datasets, each representing a particular scenario where query reccomendation system could be integrated.